 Chia seeds (4g per 2 tbsp serving)

-So clearly if you’re eating a well-balanced vegetarian diet, with a wide variety of vegetables, greens, sprouts, legumes, nuts, grains, etc, then you will certainly meet your protein needs.
-Plus, when you compare in calorie terms, for the same amount of calories, you can get WAY more protein from plant sources than animal protein.
+So clearly if you’re eating a well-balanced vegetarian diet, with a wide variety of vegetables, greens, sprouts, legumes, nuts, grains, etc, then you can actually meet your protein needs.
+Plus, when you compare in calorie terms, for the same amount of calories, you can get more protein from plant sources than animal protein.
+But again, mixing it up with animal protein can help you stay “lower-carb” and you’ll get a more diverse nutrient intake, which is important.

 So, my suggestion?
 Start eating more plant-based foods, and stop worrying about grams of protein.
 Experiment and try eating a wider variety; now you’ve learned there are so many awesome sources filled with those essential amino acids.
-Just aim to have some source of protein, healthy fat and fiber in each meal to keep your metabolism strong and hormones balanced (which can be as simple as a small kale & avocado salad!).
-When it comes to animal protein, try cutting it down to once a day, aim for sea above land animals, and most importantly, limit farm-raised, non-organic animal protein sources.
+Just aim to have some source of protein, healthy fat and fiber in each meal to keep your metabolism strong and hormones balanced (which can be as simple as a small kale & avocado salad with hemp seeds!).
+When it comes to animal protein, try experimenting with consuming it just once a day (at least some days!), combine both sea and land animals, and most importantly, limit farm-raised, non-organic animal protein sources.
+And always pair your animal protein with plenty of vegetables!

 If you need some delicious vegetarian recipes (with tons of easy-to-digest protein), let me know, I love to share!